 Jeremy Alberge’s choreographic aspirations are not defined by any specific style of dance, rather play on the contact points between movement languages.
 The work he creates stems from the living and evolving dialogue between disciplines and inspirations.

-His relationships and interactions with other hearts flow directly into his movement vocabulary.
-In the studio, Jeremy believes in a highly collaborative atmosphere and generosity from the inside-out.
+Jeremy believes in a highly collaborative atmosphere and generosity from the inside-out.